python/cpython/Doc/library/pathlib.rst

        PosixPath('setup.py'),
        PosixPath('test_pathlib.py')]

-   By default, :meth:`Path.glob` does not follow symlinks.
+   By default, :meth:`Path.glob` does not follow symlinks when expanding a pattern.
 Set *follow_symlinks* to true to visit symlinks to directories.

    .. note::
       Using the "``**``" pattern in large directory trees may consume